2-Methylglutaronitrile

 2-Methylglutaronitrile is the organic compound with the formula NCCH2CH2CH(CH3)CN.
 This dinitrile is obtained in the large-scale synthesis of adiponitrile.
 It is a colorless liquid with an unpleasant odor.
 It is the starting compound for the vitamin nicotinamide and for the diester dimethyl-2-methylglutarate and the ester amide methyl 5-(dimethylamino)-2-methyl-5-oxopentanoate, which are promoted as green solvents.
 2-Methylglutaronitrile is chiral but is mainly encountered as the racemate.
+It is also used to make Dytek A.

 Occurrence and production

 2-Methylglutaronitrile is a by-product of the production of adiponitrile, the precursor of hexamethylenediamine and adipic acid as building blocks for nylon 66.

 Starting from 1,3-butadiene or a butadiene-rich C4-section (> 40% by volume) from a naphtha steamcracker in the first stage a mixture of pentenenitriles is obtained through hydrocyanation (using as catalyst Ni0-phosphine [PR3] or phosphite or phosphonite [P(OR)2R]).
 The mixture contains mainly trans-3-pentenenitrile in addition to the isomers 2-methyl-2-butenenitrile, 4-pentenenitrile and 2-pentenenitrile.

 The mixture of monoolefinic C5 mononitriles is isomerized to 3- and 4-pentenenitrile with a hydrocyanation catalyst and a Lewis acid (such as ZnCl2).
 In the third step, the mixture is reacted with hydrogen cyanide to give a mixture of dinitriles which contains in addition to 2-methylglutaronitrile also adiponitrile and 2-ethylbutanedinitrile.

 2-Methylglutaronitrile can be separated by fractional distillation.

 The 2-methylglutaronitrile-rich fraction has hitherto been combusted as an undesired by-product of adiponitrile production, having the typical composition of about 86 wt% 2-methylglutaronitrile, 11 wt% 2-succinonitrile and 3 wt% adiponitrile.